niemasd/GameDB/helper/README.md

 # `edit_distance.py`
 Calculate the pairwise edit distances between a bunch of files (e.g. titles).

+# `parse_filename.py`
+Parse a filename to extract the title, region, language(s), etc. and print as TSV.

 # `rename_regions.py`
 Rename regions to be NTSC-U, NTSC-PAL, or NTSC-J.